 We are currently updating our digital platforms so we can better serve our members and Green Star projects.
 The update will deliver a seamless experience across the website as well as the ability to manage your Green Star project online.

-During the update we will be changing our authentication process, utilising Microsoft technology.
-This means, if you used an email address associated with Microsoft to register with GBCA, such as outlook or a company email address that is associated with the Microsoft platform, you need to use the password associated with that email address rather than those you created when you first signed up to GBCA.
+As part of this update we have changed our login process to utilise Microsoft technology.
+This means that if you created an account using an email address associated with Microsoft, such as Outlook or a company email address that is associated with the Microsoft platform, you need to use the password associated with that email address.

 We are embarking on a digital transformation journey in partnership with Microsoft.
 The first stage of this journey is the digitisation of Green Star which is being developed on Microsoft’s platform.
 To ensure users have a more seamless experience in accessing our current website and resources and the new Green Star application we are updating our entire authentication process to use Microsoft technology (essentially single sign-on).